Amund-Fremming/tero-platform/Tasklist.md

 **Audit**
 - [x] Enums for action and ceverity
 - [x] Implement and SQL migration
-- [ ] Import integrations on startup to INTEGRAITON_IDS and INTEGRATION_NAMES
+- [x] Import integrations on startup to INTEGRAITON_IDS and INTEGRATION_NAMES
 - [x] Add audit logs where neccesarry
-- [ ] Protected api for game session to write logs

 **Consents**
 - [ ] Make it a static table / json file loaded from startup